Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning classifier for type 2 AGN identification

 that is, the ability of the classifier not to label as positive a sample that is negative.
 The recall, also called sensitivity or true positive rate (TPR), is calculated with:

 that is, the ability of the classifier to find all the positive samples.
-For completion, we provide the definition of the false positive rate (FPR), used in the ROC (Receiving Operating Characteristic) curve:
+For completion, we provide the definition of the false positive rate (FPR), used in the receiving operating characteristic (ROC) curve,\footnote{In instances of classification task on imbalanced datasets, the precision-recall curve (PRC) is more informative than the ROC \citep{saito_precision-recall_2015}.}

-such that it is a measure of finding all the negative samples.
-In instances of classification task on imbalanced datasets, the precision-recall curve (PRC) is more informative than the more widely used ROC (Receiving Operating Characteristic), as is detailed in \cite{saito_precision-recall_2015}.
+so that it is a measure of finding all the negative samples.

-Fig. \ref{fig:classification_obscureness} shows the PRC for several models varying class ratios in the training, with the task of classifying AGN sources as Type 1 or Type 2, on a single pseudo-set.
-The confusion matrices for the 1:1 and 16:1 training ratios are also presented in Fig. \ref{fig:classification_obscureness}.
-We reach the following conclusions: \begin{enumerate} \item At its optimized best performance, the ML-model is more apt to identify Type 2 from Type 1 sources than a single feature selection would (solid pink line in Fig.\ref{fig:classification_obscureness}) vs purple dashed line), with a selection efficiency of 91\% for the ML-model, compared to 79\% for the single feature selection. \item The balance of minority/majority cases impacts the performance of the network substantially: at its worst (for a 16:1 ratio), the single feature selection scores better than the ML-model (purple solid line verse dashed line) in selecting Type 2 AGN. \end{enumerate}
+Figure \ref{fig:classification_obscureness} shows the confusion matrices for all tested resampling method presented in Fig. \ref{fig:classification_obscureness}.
+As expected, the baseline model, while it is able to identify type 1 AGNs with ease (99\% TPR), it is not able to reliably identify type 2 AGNs .
+The same can be said of the ROS, where the naive duplication of minority samples seems to improve the classification only slightly.
+Clear improvements start to show for the RUS and SMOTE trained samples.
+The RUS method shows a larger type 2 AGNs recall than the SMOTE technique (90\% vs 80\%), but a decreased precision, with a larger fraction of type 1 AGNs falsely identified as type 2 AGNs (12\% for RUS, 5\% for SMOTE).
+Using SMOTE to train the RF classifier thus appears to be a good compromise between precision and recall, with a larger fraction of properly classified type 1 AGNs (the greater dataset), along with an acceptable identification of type 2 AGNs.